erosiv/vs-geotiff/README.md

 * `vs-geotiff.defaultShading`: Default shading scheme setting

+## Installing

+This extension is currently not available on the marketplace.
+You can install it using the `.vsix` file found in the current release in this repository.

 ## Known Issues

 vs-geotiff currently doesn't render RGB TIFF data correctly.
 Pull requests are welcome.